- Dominican Republic

 Playa Dorada is incredibly close to Puerto Plata too so visitors can enjoy the atmosphere of the city before discovering the mountains and waterfalls in the surrounding area.

-The premier destination of the Dominican Republic, Punta Cana is as popular as ever thanks in no small part to the 50 kilometres of paradise beach that lines the coast.
+The premier destination for Dominican Republic holidays, Punta Cana is as popular as ever thanks in no small part to the 50 kilometres of paradise beach that lines the coast.

 As well as the golden sands and clear waters that are enjoyed by the many towns and resorts in the area, inland there are plenty of fun experiences to be had when exploring the country.
 Horse-riding, zip wires, caves and natural rock pools are just some of the features across Punta Cana.